Al-exis/3D-printed-laparoscopic-phantom/README.md

-# 3D-printed full-body phantom for image-guided laparoscopic training and research
+# 3D-printed phantom for image-guided laparoscopic training and research

 explain pls